The Pink Panther: Passport to Peril: Plot

 After returning to the decaying Chilly Wa-Wa, Pink flies to Beijing to find out why the normally multilingual Yung-Li is only speaking Mandarin and keeps repeating a phrase.
 He is mistaken for an opera singer, survives a mock-kung fu fight with the dogs, and helps one of Yung-Li's brothers retrieve his pet parakeet before learning the translated phrase from Yung-Li's father in his rice paddy village.
 On Pink's subsequent flight to India, Pugg and Louie hijack the airplane, prompting him to escape by parachute to Thimphu.
 Gaining the favor of Ananda's father, the King of Bhutan, in an archery contest, Pink travels by helicopter to Bombay, then by train to Varanasi, where he places flowers in the Ganges to honor Indrani's late grandfather.

 Pink returns to the camp again to find the Dial-a-Day tampered with and Von Schmarty acting unusually irritable and short-circuiting like a robot.
 He tries flying to Australia to identify an anthropomorphic crocodile that also left the camp but ends up parachuting into the Pacific Ocean when Pugg and Louie seize the plane again.
-Kumoken's Aboriginie father rescues Pink and ferries him to the Outback, where the crocodile, Kumoken's spirit totem, silently warns him that the children need him back at the camp, now in a dystopic state with parts of robotic clones of the children strewn about.
+Kumoken's Aboriginie father rescues Pink and ferries him to the Outback, where Pink helps around Kumoken's family village.
+The crocodile, Kumoken's spirit totem, silently warns him that the children need him back at the camp, now in a dystopic state with parts of robotic clones of the children strewn about.

 Ultimately, Pink gathers enough evidence to prove that the Dogfather replaced the children and Von Schmarty with robots programmed to hate the camp so he could ruin its reputation and open a "Dogburger" fast food restaurant in its place.
 The dogs and the counselor, who was blackmailed into working with them, pursue Pink around the camp, but Pink uses one of Von Schmarty's powered vacuum cleaners to capture the four and drain the lake, freeing the real children and Von Schmarty.
 With the camp restored, Pink quits working for the Inspector after being told his next mission is an undercover cafeteria worker.